 Festival of Birds

-Tuesday, May 1 to Monday, May 21
+Wednesday, May 1 to Monday, May 20

 Located at the crossroads of major migration routes, Point Pelee National Park welcomes thousands of birds and birdwatchers alike each spring.
 Dedicated to the protection and presentation of this unique part of Canada, Point Pelee National Park is home to a diversity of species seen few other places in the country.
-The best time to see the greatest diversity of songbirds is the first three weeks of May.
-Forty-two (42) of the 55 regularly occurring warbler species in North America have been recorded at Point Pelee.

 Venue: Point Pelee National Park